envs-net/muc_banbot/README.md

 * 👀 Monitors bot's admin/owner rights per room and reports loss to the admin room
 * ⛔ Prevents ban application if the bot does not have admin/owner rights
 * 🐞 Handles nick-only bans with best-effort enforcement
 * 🔄 Auto-updates nick-only bans to JID when user rejoins
 * 🖼️ Avatar support (XEP-0054, XEP-0084, XEP-0153) with vCard customization
+* ✅ Input validation for JID format and domain bans
+* 📊 Smart duplicate ban handling with automatic conversion (Permanent ↔ Tempban)
+* ⏰ Configurable tempban duration limits (1-365 days, default: 30)
+* 🏥 Periodic health checks for room connectivity and admin rights

 ---